c16u/windows-uwp/windows-apps-src/design/app-settings/guidelines-for-app-settings.md

 ## "Color mode" settings

-If your app allows users to choose the app's color mode, present these options using [radio buttons](../controls-and-patterns/radio-button.md) or a [combo box](../controls-and-patterns/lists.md#drop-down-lists) with the header "Choose a mode".
+If your app allows users to choose the app's color mode, present these options using [radio buttons](../controls-and-patterns/radio-button.md) or a [combo box](../controls-and-patterns/lists.md#drop-down-lists) with the label "Choose your app mode" and a "Personalization" header.
 The options should read
+- Windows default
 - Light
 - Dark
-- Windows default

 We also recommend adding a hyperlink to the Colors page of the Windows Settings app where users can check the Windows default theme.
 Use the string "Windows color settings" for the hyperlink text.